This year, history will be made as the Blues take on the Maroons in the State of Origin. Fans where will you be watching this epic clash from?

 Hidden away in leafy Surry Hills is this piece of Origin heaven.
 The Beresford offers one of the biggest outdoor screens in Surry Hills in its courtyard.

-$25 pizza and pint offers is what you can expect from this Surry Hills fave on game day.
+$25 pizza and pint offers and $23 burger and pint offers are what you can expect from this Surry Hills fave on game day.

 Coogee Bay Hotel